 Biography

 Diana Sinclair (b.
-2004) is an interdisciplinary artist and researcher based in Jersey City, NJ.
+2004) is an interdisciplinary artist and researcher based in New Jersey.
 Her practice examines Black identity, water, and memory through lens-based media, printmaking, and installation.
 Engaging both historical inquiry and material experimentation, she explores the spiritual and physical dimensions of water as a site of trauma, resistance, and transformation.

 Sinclair’s work investigates the transatlantic slave trade, Black aquatic traditions, and the racialized history of pool segregation and drownings in the U.S.—a subject shaped by her seven years as a competitive swimmer.
 Consulting with historians Kevin Dawson and Jeff Wiltse, she traces the exclusion of Black communities from water spaces and its generational impact.
 Works like De/Recomposition and Containment use cyanotypes, Polaroids, and organic materials to explore saltwater’s role in both preservation and erasure.